rsvp/fecon235/README.md

 * Configuration: we strongly recommend [Anaconda], a completely free Python distribution which includes about 200 of the most useful Python packages for science, math, engineering, data analysis.
-It will resolve your headaches from dependency hell.
+It will resolve your headaches due to dependency hell.

-* Dependencies: pandas > 0.13 is mandatory.
+* Dependencies: pandas > 0.15 is suggested.
   Python 2.7 is still preferred over the 3 series.

 ### Examples of code ###

 The best way to see the code in action is to run the primary notebooks in the `nb` directory.
+Some of them are described at the end of this page.
+(Note that GitHub can render IPython notebooks directly in the browser, however, they will not be executable.)

 Our [intro page] illustrates some basic commands; e.g. getfred() and plotfred() will do a lot of the heavy lifting to get you started immediately.

-### Useful modules in directory mod ###
+### Useful modules ###

-These are standalone Python modules which are also frequently imported into our IPython notebooks.
+These standalone Python modules are frequently imported into our IPython notebooks:

 * yi_1tools.py : essential utility functions.
 * yi_plot.py : essential plot functions.
 * yi_timeseries : essential time series functions.
 * yi_fred.py : Access FRED with pandas for plots and analysis.

+The commands are very easy to learn and customize, producing relatively sophisticated results quickly without detailed knowledge of the underlying numerical packages.

 ### Development ###